Or, Drunken Meanderings of the Mind in the Land of the Lion and Sun

 Perhaps like wine, I needed to give Khayyam’s philosophies a bit of time to mature in my mind before being able to fully appreciate them.
-As I came, slowly, to shatter the fetters I’d bound myself in the age of ignorance called ‘childhood’, Khayyam’s wine appeared clearer and clearer to me.
+As I came, slowly, to shatter the fetters I’d bound myself during the age of ignorance called ‘childhood’, Khayyam’s wine appeared clearer and clearer to me.
 Looking out at the little alley outside the pub window, naked beneath the revelations of bright white streetlamps, I recalled our long nights together pondering the mysteries of existence and the virtues of the vine.
 Khayyam!
 Had I had my grandfather’s little Mini, I’d have run twenty red lights in your honour; but sadly, I only the sweet ichor swirling about in my head and dwindling glass.
 I drank whatever I had in memory of the greatest Iranian wino there had ever been and would ever be, and slowly made my way through the suited throng to the bar to ask for more.
 ‘Yeah, I’ll have another glass of the Shiraz …’ What a moment it was, when, walking down Hampstead Hill in the full bloom of spring, Shamlou whispered those verses in my ear:

 Bereft of pure wine, can I live not;

 Without it, this body’s weight can I carry not.